Search Engine Spiders

 ——–> End of robots.txt file

-This tiny text file is saved as a plain text document and ALWAYS with the name “robots.txt” in the root of your domain.
+This tiny text file is saved as a plain text document and is always named “robots.txt” in the root of your domain.

-(You can discover how fast robots and spiders are crawling by looking at your raw server logs – which show pages requested by precise times to within a hundredth of a second – available from your web host or ask your web or IT person.
-Your server logs can be found in the root directory if you have server access, you can usually download compressed server log files by calendar day right off your server.
-You’ll need a utility that can expand compressed files to open and read those plain text raw server log files.)
+(You can discover how fast robots and spiders are crawling by looking at your raw server logs, which show pages requested by precise times to within a hundredth of a second – available from your web host or ask your web or IT person.
+Your server logs can be found in the root directory.
+If you have server access, you can usually download compressed server log files by calendar day directly from your server.
+You’ll need a utility that can expand compressed files to open and read plain text, raw server log files.

-You can see the contents of any website robots.txt file that way.
+You can see the contents of any website’s robots.txt file that way.

-The robots.txt shown above is what we currently use at Publish101 Web Content Distributor, just launched in May of 2005.
+The robots.txt shown above is what we currently use at Publish101 Web Content Distributor, which was launched in May 2005.
 We did an extensive case study and published a series of articles on crawler behavior and indexing delays known as the Google Sandbox.
-That Google Sandbox Case Study is highly instructive on many levels for webmasters everywhere about the importance of this often ignored little text file.
+The Google Sandbox Case Study is highly instructive on many levels for web administrators everywhere about the importance of this often-ignored little text file.

-We discovered in our launch of the new site that Google and Yahoo will crawl the site whether or not you use a robots.txt file, but MSN seems to REQUIRE it before they will begin crawling at all.
+However, MSN seems to require it before they will begin crawling at all.
 All of the search engine robots seem to request the file on a regular basis to verify that it hasn’t changed.

-Then when you DO change it, they will stop crawling for brief periods and repeatedly ask for that robots.txt file during that time without crawling any additional pages.
-(Perhaps they had a list of pages to visit that included the directory or files you have instructed them to stay out of and must now adjust their crawling schedule to eliminate those files from their list.)
+Then, when you do change it, they will stop crawling for brief periods and repeatedly ask for the robots.txt file during that time, without crawling any additional pages.
+(Perhaps they had a list of pages to visit that included the directory or files you have instructed them to stay out of, and must now adjust their crawling schedule to eliminate those files from their list.)

-Most webmasters instruct the bots to stay out of “image” directories and the “cgi-bin” directory as well as any directories containing private or proprietary files intended only for users of an intranet or password protected sections of your site.
+Most webmasters instruct bots to stay out of “image” directories and the “cgi-bin” directory, as well as any directories containing private or proprietary files intended only for users of an intranet or password-protected sections of your site.
 Clearly, you should direct the bots to stay out of any private areas that you don’t want indexed by the search engines.

-The importance of robots.txt is rarely discussed by average webmasters and I’ve even had some of my client business’ webmasters ask me what it is and how to implement it when I tell them how important it is to both site security and efficient crawling by the search engines.
-This should be standard knowledge by webmasters at substantial companies, but this illustrates how little attention is paid to use of robots.txt.
+I’ve even had some of my clients’ web admins ask me what it is and how to implement it, despite my telling them how important it is to both site security and efficient crawling by search engines.
+This should be standard knowledge among web admins at substantial companies, but this illustrates how little attention is paid to using robots.txt.

-The search engine spiders really do want your guidance and this tiny text file is the best way to provide crawlers and bots a clear signpost to warn off trespassers and protect private property – and to warmly welcome invited guests, such as the big three search engines while asking them nicely to stay out of private areas.
+The search engine spiders really do want your guidance, and this tiny text file is the best way to provide crawlers and bots a clear signpost to warn off trespassers and protect private property – and to warmly welcome guests, such as the big three search engines, while asking them nicely to stay out of private areas.

 Comment (1)